What are the Copyright rules when Podcasting?

-So if you are thinking of posting to places like Itunes , Youtube, and platforms like Spotify – Then be careful what you include on the episode.
 The best course of action is don’t add any music to the show as it will get picked up by the platform’s systems and you could get in hot bother for it.
-The only exceptions would be music and jingles you own and have created or paid for the broadcasting rights.
+The only exceptions would be music and jingles which you own and have created or if you have paid for the broadcasting rights.
 There are however a number of services offering Royalty Free music on places like Youtube that you can use (sometimes they request you credit them on the show notes) there are links like this you can check out Youtube Royalty free

 Where you Can post Music